Skip to main content

 How do I get Landlord permission?

-• Second - contact your Landlord or housing officer directly to let them know you’re becoming a tiney registered childminder (via an Ofsted registered Childminder agency) and want to operate from the premises and require their approval - we’ve provided a template email below which you can use to share more information with your landlord.
+• Contact your landlord or housing officer directly to let them know you're registering as a tiney childminder and plan to operate from the property.
+A template email is provided below to help you share the relevant details.

 📄Please copy and paste the text below and note you will need to fill out some of the missing information:

-I am currently in the process of registering as a Childminder.
-I’m working with an Ofsted Registered Childminder Agency called tiney, who are working with me to set up my business.
+I'm in the process of registering as a childminder with tiney, an Ofsted-registered childminder agency who are supporting me to set up my business from home.

-• It will be run as a 'tiney home', which is another name for a Registered Childminder.
-I will be fully trained, registered, insured and regularly inspected by tiney.
+• The business will be run by me alone, from my home as a 'tiney home' (another name for a registered childminder).
+I'll be fully trained, registered, insured and regularly inspected by tiney.

 • My operating hours will be from XXX to XXX.

-• I will be operating within the Early Years Foundation Stage and Ofsted ratio requirements.
-That means I will be able to care for up to 6 children under the age of 8 (floor space allowing).
-I also may choose to have some after school children over the age of 8 (if space allows and it is not detrimental to the younger children in my care).
+• I'll be operating within Early Years Foundation Stage and Ofsted ratio requirements, caring for up to 6 children under 8 (subject to floor space).
+I may also care for some after-school children over 8, where space allows and it doesn't affect the younger children in my care.

 Best wishes,